janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ```

 <!--
+Steps are what translates the plain text to actual code

-From the outside in
+-> From the outside in
+Here,
+- user requests means "GET"
+- and vehicle means with a VIN

+provides a description means
+- ...
-Ideally, also test against the swagger
+- Ideally, also test against the swagger

-Notice "Description" is not well defined
+- Notice "Description" is not well defined
 -->

 ---